Probability of Success for Dual Endpoints (PFS & OS)

 Option 2: Group Sequential Design

-The second option is a group sequential design with hazard ratio thresholds of 0.8 (for interim analysis) and 0.9 (for final analysis).
+The second example option is a group sequential design with hazard ratio thresholds of 0.8 (for interim analysis) and 0.9 (for final analysis).
 Refer to the table below for the values of the user-defined parameters used in this option.

 User parameter | Value |